← Back to Tools

 What does Gemini actually do in these AI agent stacks?

 Gemini usually handles one important layer of the system rather than the entire business workflow.
-On this site, it most often appears in lead gen deployments where the operator needs the stack to do something useful, repeatable, and measurable.
+On this site, it most often appears in workflow automation and lead gen deployments where the operator needs the stack to do something useful, repeatable, and measurable.

 Who is Gemini best for?

-Teams building Lead Gen workflows where the tool needs to do real work inside the process Operators in sectors like Law Firms who want a proven starting point instead of inventing the stack from scratch Intermediate builders who want to work from existing patterns we can already see in the directory
+Teams building Workflow Automation and Lead Gen workflows where the tool needs to do real work inside the process Operators in sectors like Agency and Law Firms who want a proven starting point instead of inventing the stack from scratch Advanced builders who want to work from existing patterns we can already see in the directory

 When is Gemini probably the wrong choice?